 Vandegrift High School

+Revised directions.
 Austin, Travis County.
 There are multiple routes from Akins.
-Here’s one: take Mopac (Loop 1) north to Loop 360 (Capitol of Texas Highway).
-Exit at Ranch-to-Market Road 2222 and go northwest (toward Lake Travis).
-RM 2222 is a winding stretch of road with blind curves and blind entrances.
+Here’s one: take Mopac (Loop 1) north.
+Exit onto Ranch-to-Market Road 2222 and go northwest (toward Lake Travis).
+RM 2222 is a winding stretch of road with dangerous blind curves and blind entrances.
 Drive carefully.
-After traveling west for approximately 3.5 miles on RM 2222, turn RIGHT (north) on McNeil Drive.
-[NOTE that this segment of McNeil Drive does NOT connect directly to the more familiar segment of McNeil Drive that intersects US 183 just 5 miles away.]
+Travel roughly northwest on RM 2222 for approximately 7.4 miles, passing under Loop 360 (Capital of Texas Highway).
+Turn RIGHT (north) on Ribelin Ranch Drive.

 Wagner High School

 Bexar County.
 From Akins, take I-35 south into San Antonio.
 Exit 164A, Rittiman Road.
 From the southbound access road, turn left (east) and cross under I-35 on Rittiman.
 Continue east on Rittiman Road.
 After approximately 1.9 miles,the road splits.
 STAY RIGHT on Rittiman.
 Rittiman crosses Seguin Rd and becomes Foster Road, which immediately curves to the south.
 Karen Wagner High School is on Foster Road, 1.5 miles south of Seguin Road, on your left (east).
 Enter at the main entrance and stay left to go around to the back of the school buildings to the athletic fields.
 The baseball field is east of the high school buildings.
 You will find limited parking on the 3rd base side of the field.
 Judson ISD.
 3000 Foster Road, San Antonio, Texas 78244

 Westlake High School